 The 19-year-old former Cardiff girl, now based in Macclesfield, thus becomes one of Britain's most decorated Paralympians and was given the honour of carrying the GB flag at the closing ceremony.

 SACW Director Ron Jones said "Menna and Jennifer have posted videos made with the RNIB of how much Menna can actually see as she rockets down the slopes at speeds of up to 60mph.
 That takes great skill but also a huge amount of courage, especially after a fall.
 We are all very proud of her."

-Update: Delighted to see that Menna has been awarded an MBE for services to Paralympic Winter Sports in the Queen's Birthday Honours June 2018!
+Update: Delighted to see Menna receive an MBE for services to Paralympic Winter Sports in the Queen's Birthday Honours June 2018!